anormang1992/pyastix/README.md

 pyastix /path/to/your/project --terminal
 ```

 This will display a text-based visualization of your codebase's structure right in your terminal.
-For smaller codebases, it will show an actual graph rendering.
-For larger codebases, it will display a hierarchical tree view.

 ### Focusing on Specific Modules